 - Assessments may begin immediately and are typically completed within 24 hours.

 - The pipeline system must be purged to remove any air before natural gas is resupplied to the line and then safely delivered to homes or businesses.

 - The purging process requires a site visit by a gas technician to access the gas meter.

-- PG&E workers must then visit every home or business a second time to safely complete the restoration.
-The process involves turning the meter on, conducting safety checks and relighting pilot lights for safe operation.
+- PG&E workers must then visit every home or business a second time to turn the meter on, conduct safety checks and relight pilot lights for safe operation.
 Customers for each location must be present for this to occur.

 Ask to see PG&E identification

 As a reminder, our employees and contractors carry PG&E identification and are always willing to show it to you.
 Ask to see valid identification before allowing anyone claiming to be a PG&E representative inside your home.
 If a person claiming to be a PG&E employee has identification and you still feel uncomfortable, call PG&E's customer service line at 1-800-743-5000 to verify PG&E's presence in your community.

 Get information on support options available to you, including: credit, billing, income-qualified programs and quick service restarts.